-At its heart, the California Legislature drafted the California Consumer Privacy Act to establish standards for the collection, security of, and use of the personal information of California consumers.
+At its heart, the California Legislature drafted the California Consumer Privacy Act [“CCPA”] to establish standards for the collection, security of, and use of the personal information of California consumers.
 The average person would likely consider “personal information” to include a person’s name, email address, and location?
-The latest privacy laws, however, apply a personal information definition that is shockingly broad.
-The California Consumer Privacy Act is no different:
+The latest privacy laws, however, define privacy in a shockingly broad manner.
+The CCPA personal information definition is particularly expansive.

 Personal Information Definition